 NOTE 9: Void.

+If the Reconnection to the network due to RAN timing synchronization status change (RANtiming) bit of the 5GMM capability IE in the REGISTRATION REQUEST message is set to "Supported", the AMF shall operate as specified in annex D of 3GPP TS 23.502 [9].

 Upon receipt of the REGISTRATION ACCEPT message, the UE shall reset the registration attempt counter, enter state 5GMM-REGISTERED and set the 5GS update status to 5U1 UPDATED.